Liech/Yathsou/README.md

 RTS Engine fragments.

-Could also become a RPG one day.

 # Goal

 In an recreational project the goals may change at any given time.
 Currently the longterm goal is to create an engine, which is suited for RPG and RTS games.
-The initial dream, which is still tracked but also still very far away, is to recreate a Supreme Commander total conversion mod.
+The initial dream, which is still tracked, but also still very far away, is to create a Supreme Commander total conversion mod.

 # Current Work